 This list is not exhaustive!
 By reading your Council’s own local plan, you will be able to find out its priorities and quote these within any objection you may make.

-To deliver the social, recreational and cultural facilities and services the community needs, planning policies and decisions should:
+To provide the social, recreational and cultural facilities and services the community needs, planning policies and decisions should:

-● plan positively for the provision and use of shared space, community facilities (such as local shops, meeting places, sports venues, cultural buildings, public houses and places of worship) and other local services to enhance the sustainability of communities and residential environments;
+a) plan positively for the provision and use of shared spaces, community facilities (such as local shops, meeting places, sports venues, open space, cultural buildings, public houses and places of worship) and other local services to enhance the sustainability of communities and residential environments;

-● ensure that established shops, facilities and services are able to develop and modernise in a way that is sustainable, and retained for the benefit of the community; and
+d) ensure that established shops, facilities and services are able to develop and modernise, and are retained for the benefit of the community; and

-Tip: Petitions hold very little weight.
+Tip: Petitions hold very little weight, and however many names are on the list can be dismissed as a single objection.
 Individual objections from people living locally are far more valuable to your campaign to save your pub.
+(Petitions can, however, be useful as a tool to gather contact details for supporters.)

 Addressing a planning committee